AndrewXu55/AndrewXu55/README.md

 - In my free time, I listen to music, play sports (Football, Basketball, Badminton), and learn more about Computer Science.

 If you would like to learn more, click [here](https://github.com/AndrewXu55/AndrewXu55/blob/main/Andrew_Xu_Resume.pdf) to see my resume.

-In this, Github, you'll find projects I worked on that show my skills.

 ### Open source projects
 <table>